PureLayout/PureLayout/README.md

 Setup
 -----
-*Note: to use Auto Layout, you must have a minimum deployment target of iOS 6.0 or OS X 10.7*
+*Note: PureLayout requires a minimum deployment target of iOS 6.0 or OS X 10.7*

 **Using [CocoaPods](http://cocoapods.org)**